irvinglucas/irvinglucas/README.md

 * Shellscript
-* AOSP build process
+* AOSP

 ### Hobbies
 * Playing guitar
-* Playing Counter-Strike: Global Offensive
+* Playing games on PC.
+Usually I like racing/open world games, such as Need For Speed and GTA titles.
 * Going to gym

 Not necessarily in this order hahah 😁